-Strawberry tongue (white coating and red spots appear on the tongue causing it to look like a strawberry)
+Strawberry tongue (white coating and red spots appear on the tongue, making it look like a strawberry)

-The doctor asks about your child’s symptoms and health history.
+Your child’s healthcare provider asks about your child’s symptoms and health history.
 Your child is examined.
-If scarlet fever is suspected, the doctor will swab the back of your child’s throat to check for the presence of bacteria.
+If the provider thinks your child has scarlet fever, he or she will swab the back of your child’s throat to check for strep bacteria.

 Scarlet fever generally lasts about 7 to 10 days.
 The fever and sore throat go away within 48 to 72 hours of starting treatment.
 The rash may take 7 days to go away.
 Some peeling or flaking of the skin is normal.

-Antibiotics are prescribed by the health care provider.
-These can be given by injection or by mouth.
-Make sure your child takes ALL of the medication, even if he or she feels better.
+Antibiotics are prescribed by the healthcare provider.
+These can be given by shot (injection) or by mouth.
+Make sure your child takes all of the medicine, even if he or she feels better.

 Your child is no longer contagious 24 hours after starting treatment.
-Your child can go back to school or daycare following full recovery.
+He or she can go back to school or daycare following full recovery.

-Symptoms that do not improve within 48 hours of starting treatment
+Symptoms that don’t improve within 48 hours of starting treatment

 A rash that worsens